-The Morton County Northeastern Watershed Project is a grant funded program designed to provide technical, financial, and educational assistance to agriculture producers and other landowners within select watersheds.
-The goal of the project is to improve the water quality of Sweet Briar Creek, Crown Butte Creek, Otter Creek/Harmon Lake and their tributaries, and restore the riparian habitat of these watersheds by implementing best management practices.
-Please see the “New 319 Grant” article below for more information.
+The Morton County 319 Big Muddy Watershed Project is a grant funded program designed to provide technical, financial, and educational assistance to agriculture producers and other landowners within select watersheds.
+The goal of the project is to improve the water quality and restore the riparian habitat of these watersheds by implementing best management practices (BMPs).
+Please see the “319 Grant” article below for more information.

 The project sponsors intend to: